 The musical theatre program at Webster University is unique.
 Not only do students complete a four-year sequence in the Conservatory Acting Program, but they also complete an intensive sequence of courses in both music and dance.
-The Conservatory of Theatre Arts offers an intense training program based on a block of courses called the Conservatory.
+The Sargent Conservatory of Theatre Arts offers an intense training program based on a block of courses called the Conservatory.
 Complementing this program, musical theatre students take music and dance courses, and complete elective liberal arts courses that balance the curriculum and provide a well-rounded education.

 What to Expect

 The first year of Conservatory is about discovery.
 Classes in acting, voice and speech, movement, introduction to musical theatre, stagecraft, text analysis, and makeup are all designed to help discover what it means to be an actor and establish the basis for a personal technique.
 Methods include centering and aligning, vocal production and phonetics, games, exercises, improvisation, scene study, and an overview of the 26 most prominent composers and lyricists from the 20th and 21st century.
 Required courses outside of conservatory include Music theory, Musicianship, private voice and piano, and dance (ballet or jazz).
 First-year students do not perform publicly but do present scene work for the Conservatory at the end of the year.

 The second year of Conservatory is about exploration.
 Through work with highly contrasting styles of dramatic literature, the basic technique established during the first year is strengthened and stretched.
 Basic acting technique is extended through song study in the second semester.
 Classes in yoga, neutral mask, and physical characterization are added to the core of acting and voice and speech.
 Required courses outside of conservatory include Musicianship, private voice and piano, and dance.
 Second-year students join the casting pool and are now eligible to perform in the Conservatory season.